jensmjahle/mushroom-identification-backend/README.md

 This is the backend for the Mushroom Identification System – a RESTful service built using Spring Boot.
 It allows users to submit mushrooms for expert review and enables admins to manage and classify those submissions.

+>For an in depth description of the application please visit our [WIKI](https://github.com/jensmjahle/mushroom-identification-backend/wiki).
 ---

 ## Table of Contents